Mariners vs. Royals Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Julio Rodriguez, Bobby Witt Jr. and others in the Seattle Mariners-Kansas City Royals matchup at Kauffman Stadium on Monday at 8:10 PM ET.
+Bookmakers have listed player props for Julio Rodriguez, Bobby Witt Jr. and others when the Seattle Mariners visit the Kansas City Royals at Kauffman Stadium on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!